opensearch-project/documentation-website/_install-and-configure/additional-plugins/mapper-size-plugin.md

 ---
 layout: default
-title: mapper-size plugin
+title: Mapper-size plugin
-parent: Additional Plugins
+parent: Installing Plugins
-nav_order: 10
+nav_order: 20
-redirect_from:
-  - /additional-plugins/mapper-size-plugin/

 ---

-# mapper-size Plugin
+# Mapper-size plugin

-The `mapper-size` plugin enables the use of the `_size` field in OpenSearch indices.
+The `mapper-size` plugin enables the use of the `_size` field in OpenSearch indexes.
 This field stores the size in bytes of each document.

-## Installation
+## Installing the plugin

 You can install the `mapper-size` plugin using: